Mathys-Rituper/Mathys-Rituper/README.md

 ## Education

-🎓 I'm currently finishing my last year of DUT Informatique (Associate's Degree in IT) at the Grenoble Alpes University's Insitute of Technology 2.
+🎓 I have successfuly obtained a DUT Informatique (Associate's Degree in IT) at the Grenoble Alpes University's Insitute of Technology 2.

-💭 Moving on, I'd like to pursue my studies in cybersecurity, as I enjoy the mind game related with figuring out how to make things work the way I want them to.
+💭 I'm now looking for an apprenticeship in Cybersecurity to pursue my goal of becoming a Cybersecurity Engineer !

 ## Skills & projects